A new platform for documentation and tutorials is launching soon.

 |Uses gossip protocol||✅||❌|

-Not all features and functionality are available in the technical preview release.
+Not all features and functionality are available in the beta release.
 In particular, consider the following technical constraints:

 - Accessing key/value stores across peers is not supported.

-- Non-enterprise Consul instances cannot sync services with namespaces outside of the
+defaultnamespace, Consul Enterprise instances cannot export services from outside of the